wp-plugins/prosperent-powered-product-search/prosperent-search/README.txt

 == Notes ==

 If your `product` page has a parent, make sure you assign that in the `Prosperent Settings` for `Parent Directory` with the leading slash.

+Also if you are getting an include error, on your `product` page created by the plugin you should see, `[php] define('PLUGINPATH', ABSPATH . 'wp-content/plugins/prosperent-search'); include(PLUGINPATH. '/products.php'); [/php]`, change the `ABSPATH . 'wp-content/plugins/prosperent-search'` to the path of the path for your WP download.

 You may also have to alter a little CSS as to the exact placement of the input box and the logo.
 Ask if you need any assistance doing so.
 The file to edit will be `productSearch.css` in the CSS folder.